 - Make sure people receive tasks to complete, along with deadlines

-For maximum effect, a short training course on running and attending meetings can be considered.
+For maximum effect, consider a short training course on running and attending meetings.

 Location, location, location